Personal profile

 Biography

 I am a literary geographer with an interest in helping students engage with geography as a discipline and with developing the 'humanities' end of geography.
 I completed an AHRC-funded PhD at Cambridge University in 2018.
-I have taught human geography and social science methods at the Brunel, LSE, Reading, York and Coventry.
-I am an editor of Literary Geographies, a book review editor of Social and Cultural Geography, and an associate editor of Transfers.
+I am a book review editor at Social and Cultural Geography.

 Key Research Interests

-My research focuses on more-than-representational approaches to understand the performative nature of literary reading and writing and its role in co-producing communities, identities and spaces.
+My research considers the role that stories, from traditional folklores to postdigital representations, play in the co-construction of selfhood and community in places where ontological boundaries (between reality and imagination; self and other; human and more-than-human) bend, blur and break.
 I have published in Literary Geographies, Social and Cultural Geography, cultural geographies, and Transfers, as well as edited collections published with Routledge, Palgrave Macmillan and Bristol University Press.

-I am currently writing a book for University of Wales Press's Literary Geography: Theory and Practice series, which tells the story of the steady transformation of the fictional world of Sherlock Holmes from a ‘nostalgic country of the mind’ into a space which blurs the boundaries of actual and fictional.
+I recently published a book with University of Wales Press's Literary Geography: Theory and Practice series: Making the Literary-Geographical World of Sherlock Holmes: The Game is Afoot.
+It tells the story of the steady transformation of the fictional world of Sherlock Holmes from a ‘nostalgic country of the mind’ into a space which blurs the boundaries of actual and fictional.
 This transformation was driven by the collaborative, geographically-attuned reading practices of Sherlockians in the late-twentieth century.
 In telling this tale, it provides an explanation of the development and meaning of literary geography’s key theories and practices for lay and academic audiences.

 Teaching Interests